HIV can be diagnosed through blood or saliva testing. Available tests include:

-- Do you have risk factors, such as participating in unprotected sex or using intravenous drugs?
+- Do you have risk factors, such as participating in unprotected sex or using illicit injection drugs?

 What to expect from your doctor

-Your doctor will ask you questions about your health and lifestyle.
-He or she will also conduct a thorough physical exam, checking you for:
+Your health care provider will ask you questions about your health and lifestyle and perform a complete physical exam, checking you for:

 - Swollen lymph nodes